islandoftex/arara/website/content/manual/Rules.md

 required.

 {% messagebox(title="Can my rule be distributed within the official pack?") %}
-As seen in [Concepts](/manual/concepts), the default rule path can be extended to include a list of directories in which our tool should search for rules.
+As seen in [Important concepts](/manual/concepts), the default rule path can be extended to include a list of directories in which our tool should search for rules.
 However, if you believe your rule is comprehensive enough and deserves to be in the official pack, please contact us!
 We will be more  than happy to